A PoW-less Bitcoin with Certified Byzantine Consensus: Introduction

 \subsection{Solution overview}

-We target settings where there are some (from $5$ to $20$) privileged and trusted nodes in charge of accepting and validating all transactions and growing an otherwise Bitcoin-like blockchain.
+We target settings where there are some (from $4$ to $\approx 20$) privileged and trusted nodes in charge of accepting and validating all transactions and growing an otherwise Bitcoin-like blockchain.

-From the literature on distributed consensus algorithms, we select one Byzantine fault tolerant (BFT) scheme that suits our needs: the PBFT (\emph{Practical Byzantine Fault Tolerant}) protocol.
-We analyzed the existing open implementations of this protocol, but none was fit for the purpose of being injected straight into Bitcoin; so we reimplemented the protocol in a high-level logical framework meant to mimic the original declarative specification~\cite{Castro2002} as close as possible, and we modified its features slightly to support the distributed update of an append-only, blockchain-aware state machine.
+We analyzed several BFT consensus algorithms (e.g., \cite{GolanGueta2019,baudet2019state,Yin2019,Buchnik2020,Distler21surveyBFT}), and we decided to design our block creation process around PBFT~\cite{Castro1999}.
+PBFT sacrifices linear communication (the number of exchanged messages is quadratic in the cluster size) in return for a simpler implementation; however, our requirements call for the mining network to produce no more than a block per minute, and our cluster is (by design) small enough to make the superlinear communication complexity a minor drawback, whereas simplicity in the implementation helps a lot the cohabitation with the Bitcoin platform.
+We implemented the BFT consensus algorithm from scratch instead of relying on already existing blockchain implementations, such as Tendermint~\cite{Buchman2016}, in order to maximize the reuse of and compatibility with the Bitcoin protocol, including its consensus engine.

-The acquisition of block signatures from a valid quorum of trusted nodes is performed by a custom variant of FROST~\cite{Komlo2020} (\emph{Flexible Round-Optimized Schnorr Threshold Signatures}).
+The acquisition of block signatures from a valid quorum of trusted nodes is performed by FROST~\cite{Komlo2020} (\emph{Flexible Round-Optimized Schnorr Threshold Signatures}).
 This is possible thanks to the recent introduction, within Bitcoin, of Schnorr signatures~\cite{Schnorr1989}, via the Taproot soft-fork~\cite{wuille2020taproot}

 Unfortunately, a simple juxtaposition of PBFT and FROST is not enough: Issues arise during distributed signature, because the consequences of the possible reluctance of (faulty or malicious) nodes to sign blocks is something PBFT is unaware of and FROST alone is unable to deal with.
 In addition, both protocols have parameters on which the properties of the emerging system depend.
 These parameters have to be chosen to play nicely with each other.
 We work out a solution to this intermixing problem in the next sections.